 - I encourage you to Slack me liberally and request extra meetings if you think it would be helpful.
 When making such requests, I think it's best if you consider it my responsibility, rather than yours, to protect my time.

-- I think it's important to make the most of the time we have together for this trial.
-I expect to become much less involved over time.
+- I expect to become much less involved over time.
 I.e., I think this explicitly makes sense for early working relationships and that it makes sense for it to change over time.

 - We should set or update your role description and goals